MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Default properties

 In addition to special treatment of name and description, some object types have a default property that most of the time are treated like expressions during TMDL parsing.
-The default property is object type specific and where applicable the property value is provided following the equals (**=**) delimiter, after the section declaration.
+The default property is object type specific.
+Where applicable, the property value or expression is provided following the equals (**=**) delimiter - after the section declaration.

-Two possible syntaxes are supported:
+Supported syntax:

 - The value is specified on the same line as the section header.
 - The value is specified  as a multi-line block following the section header.
-Outer left indentation of the expression isn't considered.

 In the following example, `Measure1` is single line and `Measure2` is a multi-line block:

 ```tmdl
 table Table1

     partition 'partition 1' = M
         expression:= ```
             let